-Golden must have one of the most enviable locations in BC.
-The town is situated at a three-way crossroad in the middle of the Rockies, sandwiched between two National Park regions.
+Golden must have one of the most enviable locations in British Columbia.
+This small town is situated at a three-way crossroad in the middle of the Rockies, sandwiched between two National Park regions.

 As a bonus, the cost of living (especially accommodation) in Golden is much lower and the crowds a lot thinner.
 Golden is a great base for access to the Parks (Glacier, Banff, Yoho et al) as well as off the beaten track hikes and ski trips.

-Two ferries are required to get to Powell River by road.
+Two ferries are required to get to Powell River from Vancouver.
 For some people, this is a turn-off.
 For others, it is one of the main attractions.

 For those who prefer to stay on land, the 180km Sunshine Coast Trail offers plenty of day hiking and weekend backpacking potential.
 Powell River also has a growing bouldering and climbing scene.

 One of the only two towns in the world located between two lakes, Penticton is known best for its beautiful sandy beaches.
 Penticton is more than just a destination for sunbathers as it has a multitude of outdoor adventures on offer all year round.

 Opportunities for the climbing are particularly good, with the world renowned Skaha Bluffs being just south of town.
 Feel like a beer or glass of wine after a tiring day out on the trails?
 There are dozens of local wineries and four breweries within a short drive of downtown.

 Caught between mountains and river, Nelson is a community surrounded by nature.
 The town’s location lends itself to a little bit of everything, with rafting, climbing and biking to fishing, hiking and skiing all conveniently close.

-An offbeat vibe and strong community feel are the winning factors that allow Nelson stand apart from other great towns in the Kootenay Rockies.
+An offbeat vibe and strong community feel are the winning factors that allow the town of Nelson stand apart from other great towns in the Kootenay Rockies.